Semi-empirical Calculations with xTB

 Output

-The output of optimization with Hessian calculation is a tuple with a Trajectory object (as for an optimization) and a MolecularFrequencies object (as for a frequency calculation).
+The return value is a tuple containing a Trajectory object (as for an optimization), and VibrationalAnalysis and Thermochemistry objects (as for a frequency calculation).
 The trajectory concatenates the geometries and energies of all optimizations performed within the procedure.
-On the other hand, the MolecularFrequencies object contains information for the converged geometry, determined by the overall lowest energy.
+On the other hand, the VibrationalAnalysis and Thermochemistry objects contains information for the converged geometry, determined by the overall lowest energy.
+If fail_with_saddle is set to False, the appropriate results for the lowest-energy structure are returned, even if it could not be converged to a stable minimum.

 Example